avinaxhroy/Tempo/README.md

 - **Sonic Immersion**: An optical art-inspired tunnel visualizing deep listening sessions.
 - **Seasonal Poetry**: Dynamic, hemisphere-aware text summarizing your monthly listening mood.

+### 🎧 Universal Background Tracking
+- Automatically tracks playback from Spotify, YouTube Music, Apple Music, Poweramp, and 50+ other Android audio players.
+- Uses Android's `NotificationListenerService` to detect media events.
+- Automatically filters out system alerts, podcasts, and audiobooks to keep your music stats accurate.

 ### 💻 Desktop & Browser Sync
 Sync music played on your PC, Mac, Linux machine, or browser to your phone over your local network:
 - **Tauri Desktop Satellite**: Runs in the system tray and captures system now-playing audio events on macOS, Windows, and Linux.
 - **Browser Extension**: An advanced companion extension that uses direct audio-element timing and tab URLs to track music on web players.
 - **Secure Pairing**: Scan a QR code on your phone to pair instantly via mDNS.
 Payloads are signed with HMAC-SHA256 signatures for security over WiFi.

+### 📱 Home Screen Widgets
+- **Glance Widgets**: 7 distinct Android home screen widgets including heatmaps, now-playing, progress milestones, and recommendations.

+### 🔄 Data Import & Integration
+- **Two-Tier Last.fm Import**: Imports legacy listening history without bloat.
+Your recent history is stored in the active set for analytics, while older history is compressed in an archive for lookup.
+- **Spotify API Integration**: Connects to the Spotify API to fetch audio characteristics (energy, valence, danceability) for your tracks.
+- **API-Only Mode**: Save battery by disabling the background listener and polling Spotify's API directly.

 ### 🏆 Profiles & Listening Milestones
 - **XP & Levels**: Earn XP based on your listening duration and engagement level.